 Several competitive graduate assistantships are available through the MBA program.
-Graduate assistants work 280 hours per semester to have their tuition and fees waived.
+Graduate assistants work 280 hours per semester to have their tuition and fees waived for two semesters.
 In addition to the waived tuition, graduate assistants receive a monthly stipend.
 The amount of the stipend will vary based on the assistantship received.

-To qualify for one of these assistantships, students begin by filling out the Application for Assistantship with the Graduate Studies office.
+To qualify for one of these assistantships, students begin by filling out the Application for Assistantship.
 Applications for assistantships beginning in the Fall will need to be completed before the end of the Spring semester.
 The preferred deadline is April 1, but positions are open until filled.

 Each year one graduate assistant is selected to serve as Mayberry Chair of Excellence Assistant.
 This graduate assistant will serve on the Tennessee Quality Award (TQA) Board of Examiners, prepare the Mayberry Newsletter, teach the Tennessee Quality Award process to MBA and undergraduate classes, develop and maintain websites for the Mayberry Chair and the Tennessee Quality Award, and organize the Mayberry Board meetings.

 In order to become eligible for a diversity fellowship, applicants must be admitted in full standing to the TTU Graduate School, demonstrate appreciation for and commitment to diversity, and meet at least two of the following criteria:

 - Belong to an underrepresented racial/ethnic minority group (African-Americans/Blacks, Hispanics, American Indians/Alaskan Native, and Pacific Islanders)